matter-labs/zksync-sso/examples/nft-quest/README.md

 pnpm nx deploy:local nft-quest-contracts
 ```

-The contract addresses for the NFT Quest app will be set in `.env.local`.
-This
-.env file will override the values set in the `runtimeConfig` in
-`nuxt.config.ts`.

-You may also need to update the contract addresses for the Auth Server in
-`/packages/auth-server/stores/client.ts` under the
-`contractsByChain[zksyncInMemoryNode.id]`
+Contract addresses are defined in the `/packages/auth-server/abi` directory.
+For
+local development using In Memory Node, edit the contracts' `addressByChain` for
+`260`.

 ```sh
 # Start the website and Auth Server